fabian-gubler/RSS-Blog-Aggregator/README.md

-# RSS-Blog-Aggregator
+# RSSFlow: RSS Blog Aggregator

-RSS feed aggregator built in Go!
+RSSFlow is a RSS feed aggregator built in Go!
 It's a web server that allows clients to:

 - Add RSS feeds to be collected
 - Follow and unfollow RSS feeds that other users have added